Menu

 From more to less influence

-By increasing the brake ducts in the setup page, you close down the cooling ducts more, which is not allowing the brakes to cool off as much and therefore transfering more heat into the tires themself.
+By increasing the brake ducts in the setup page, you close down the cooling ducts more, which is not allowing the brakes to cool off as much and therefore transfering more heat into the tyres themself.
 If the brakes start to overheat, this will impact the braking performance of the car.